Rules and Regulations

 Projects may not be removed until immediately after the Awards Ceremony

-There will be a brief mandatory meeting for ISEF Finalists, parents, and teachers immediately after the Awards Ceremony
+There will be a brief mandatory meeting for ISEF Finalists and Observers, parents, and teachers immediately after the Awards Ceremony

 Fair Day Tips